-The Report examines the Group's ESG management approaches and corresponding performance within our operational boundaries, which mainly include reclamation and related works, building and infrastructure works in Malaysia, marine transportation and trading of marine gas oil in Malaysia and Singapore, and the administrative activities in Hong Kong from 1 July 2021 to 30 June 2022 (the "Reporting Period", "2022").
-Unless otherwise specified, the reporting scope includes the following subsidiaries, which is identical to that of last year.
+The Report examines the Group's ESG management approaches and corresponding performance within our operational boundaries, which mainly include reclamation and related works, building and infrastructure services in Malaysia, marine transportation and trading of marine gas oil in Malaysia and Singapore, and the administrative activities in Hong Kong from 1 July 2022 to 30 June 2023 (the "Reporting Period", "2023").
+Unless otherwise specified, the reporting scope, which is identical to that of last year, includes the following subsidiaries.
 The business segments and subsidiaries covered are listed below:

-Business Segment Entity Location Corporate Office The Company Hong Kong Reclamation and related works, building and infrastructure works JBB Builders (M) Sdn.
+Business Segment Entity Location Corporate office The Company Hong Kong Reclamation and related works, building and infrastructure works JBB Builders (M) Sdn.
 Bhd.
 Malaysia Marine transportation and trading of marine gas oil JBB Builders (M) Sdn.
 Bhd.
 JBB Resources (Singapore) Private Limited Malaysia Singapore